Family Therapy: Importance, Types, and Activities

 - An available safe space to vent

-Relations are complicated, and trivial problems in daily life can compound existing problems adding to the stress and strain the relationship further.
-Other problems that contribute to the stress include lack of communication, chronic illness, infidelity, mental health conditions, and cultural differences.
-There could also be other issues such as emotional distancing, lack of sexual intimacy, general lack of trust, and financial difficulties.
-Couples usually get to the point of relationship counseling when deciding whether to work out their differences or split and move on.
+Relations are complicated, and trivial problems in daily life can compound existing problems, adding to the stress and strain on the relationship.
+Other problems that contribute to stress include lack of communication, chronic illness, infidelity, mental health conditions, and cultural differences.
+There could also be another issue, such as emotional distancing, lack of sexual intimacy, general lack of trust, and financial difficulties.
+Couples usually get to the point of relationship counselling when deciding whether to work out their differences or split and move on.

 How Can Family Therapy Help?

-Couples and family therapy have several benefits such as:
+Couples and family therapy have several benefits, such as (5):

 1. Improved Communication